zauberberglab/latex2sympy/README.md

 `latex2sympy2` parses **LaTeX math expressions** and converts it into the equivalent **SymPy form**.
 The latex2sympy2 is adapted from [augustt198/latex2sympy](https://github.com/augustt198/latex2sympy) and [purdue-tlt / latex2sympy](https://github.com/purdue-tlt/latex2sympy).

+This project is a part of a VS Code extension called [Latex Sympy Calculator](https://marketplace.visualstudio.com/items?itemName=OrangeX4.latex-sympy-calculator).
+It is designed for providing people writing in latex or markdown a ability to calculate something when writing math expression.

 [ANTLR](http://www.antlr.org/) is used to generate the parser.

 ## Features